phildeemed56/ML-Projects/Car Price Prediction/README.md

 **Data Preprocessing**

 Loading Data: Load the dataset into a Pandas DataFrame.

 Inspecting Data: Check the first few rows, data types, and missing values in the dataset.

 Encoding Categorical Data: Convert categorical variables into numerical equivalents.

 Splitting Data: Split the dataset into training and testing sets for model training and evaluation.

-Model Training and Evaluation
+**Model Training and Evaluation**

 Linear Regression: Train a Linear Regression model and evaluate its performance using metrics like R-squared error.

 Lasso Regression: Train a Lasso Regression model and compare its performance with Linear Regression.

-Model Evaluation: Uses the trained linear regression model and lasso regression model to generate predictions for the input features of the training data and computes the R-square to indicate the variation in the target variable (Selling_Price) explained by the independent variables (features) in both linear regression model and lasso regression model.
+Model Evaluation: Use the trained linear regression model and lasso regression model to generate predictions for the input features of the training data and compute the R-square to indicate the variation in the target variable (Selling_Price) explained by the independent variables (features) in both linear regression model and lasso regression model.

 Contributing